 “Please expect a Signal call from +41 7 455 65 28 at 15:20 your time tomorrow 15.06.21.
 The CEO Herr Doktor Butterini wishes to speak with you.
 Please confirm.
-Regards, Elizabeth Fischer, Secretary to the President and Chief Executive Officer, Tarteur Gmbh.”
+Regards, Elisabeth Fischer, Secretary to the President and Chief Executive Officer, Tarteur Gmbh.”

 Normally I would immediately delete a message like this one, even if it were to survive my spam filter, but there were a few details about this letter that caught my attention.